Nuggets vs. Timberwolves: Betting Trends, Record ATS, Home/Road Splits

 Nuggets vs. Timberwolves: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Minnesota Timberwolves are 8.5-point underdogs heading into Game 1 of the opening round of the NBA Playoffs against the Denver Nuggets at Ball Arena on Sunday, starting at 10:30 PM ET on TNT, BSN, and ALT.
-The over/under is set at 224.5 in the matchup.
+The Minnesota Timberwolves are 8.5-point underdogs heading into Game 2 of the opening round of the NBA Playoffs against the Denver Nuggets at Ball Arena on Wednesday, starting at 10:00 PM ET on TNT, ALT, and BSN.
+The Nuggets have a 1-0 lead in the series.
+The over/under in the matchup is set at 221.5.

 Nuggets vs. Timberwolves Odds & Info